 - Google Authenticator in Google Play

 Authy can be installed both on your desktop and mobile device.
-Below is a short installation guide for Authy mobile app.
+Below please find a brief Authy mobile app installation guide.

 3. In Authy, set up an account and log in (you will need to enter your current phone number to confirm the account).